McGill-NLP/weblinx/modeling/README.md

 # For 7b, you will need to use fsdp in accelerate to train on 4 GPUs with 48GB VRAM
 export CUDA_VISIBLE_DEVICES="0,1,2,3"
 accelerate launch --use_fsdp --config_file llama/accelerate/fsdp_7b.yaml -m llama.train +variant="ft_7b"

+# For 7b, you will need to use fsdp in accelerate to train on 4 GPUs with 48GB VRAM
+export CUDA_VISIBLE_DEVICES="4,5,6,7"
+accelerate launch --use_fsdp --config_file llama/accelerate/fsdp_7b.yaml -m llama.train +variant="ft_llama3_8b_instruct"

 # For 13b, you need 6 GPUs with 48GB VRAM
 export CUDA_VISIBLE_DEVICES="0,1,2,3,4,5"